 All teachers have been trained on reading and engagement strategies to help increase the learning of all students.

 We have added coaches and paraprofessionals to help with academic support.
 With the addition of these staff, we can offer smaller class sizes and reduce the workload of all teachers.
 Additional staff in behavioral rooms has also reduced the teacher-student ratio in behavioral and special education classrooms.

 Last year, our teachers piloted a new reading and math curriculum.
-These textbooks will enable us to meet the standards as well as identify deficiencies that students lack.
-However, with these programs, teachers need to monitor student progress to determine if any additional interventions are needed.
-Additionally, students, at their parent’s request, are allowed to check out devices and hotspots to continue learning at home.
+These textbooks will enable us to meet the standards and identify deficiencies that students lack.
+However, with these programs, teachers must monitor student progress to determine if additional interventions are required.
+Additionally, at their parent’s request, students can check out devices and hotspots to continue learning at home.

 There is no easy fix.
-With schedule changes and additional support in place, students will have the opportunities to recover from their learning loss.
+However, with schedule changes and additional support in place, students will have the opportunities to recover from their learning loss.

 Interested in learning more about how Agile can help?
 From completing contact records to converting leads to paid customers, we’ve got you covered.